 If you’re thinking about buying in Denver this year, we can sit down (or hop on Zoom) and walk through:

-• Your ideal budget and monthly payment
+- Your ideal budget and monthly payment.

-• Neighborhoods that fit your lifestyle
+- Neighborhoods that actually fit your lifestyle and commute.

-• A step-by-step game plan from first tour to keys in hand
+- A step-by-step game plan from first tour to keys in hand.

 You don’t have to figure this out alone or learn the hard way.
-Let’s turn 2026 into the year you buy a home you love—and feel great about how you got there
+Let’s turn 2026 into the year you buy a home you love — and feel great about how you got there.

 I offer a no-pressure Denver Real Estate Strategy Session where we’ll:

-• Walk through your timeline, goals, and budget in plain language
+- Walk through your timeline, goals, and budget in plain language.

-• Look at what’s really happening in your specific neighborhoods and price range
+- Look at what’s really happening in your specific neighborhoods and price range.

-• Map out your next best steps—whether that’s buying, selling, right-sizing, or waiting on purpose
+- Map out your next best steps — whether that’s buying, selling, right-sizing, or waiting on purpose.

 When you’re ready:

-• Visit salliesimmons.com to explore my Buyer and Seller resources
+- Visit salliesimmons.com to explore my Buyer and Seller resources.

-No drama, no pressure—just honest guidance from a full-time Denver REALTOR® who treats your move like it’s her own.
+No drama, no pressure — just honest guidance from a full-time Denver REALTOR® who treats your move like it’s her own.